Start here

 VS Code dashboard

 Install the workmark-vsc extension.
 The Workspace panel shows every command with an auto-generated form: enums become dropdowns, booleans become checkboxes, required fields are enforced, and the command runs in the integrated terminal.
+The extension bundles workmark itself, so the dashboard works in any workspace with nothing to install.

 MCP